Backbase/backbase.github.io/content/posts/unpublished/backbase-tech-stack/post.md

 <img align="right" src="assets/HL_Architecture.drawio.png">

-Engagement Banking Services are divided according to the capabilities they offer, the role they play, and on which level they operate.
+Engagement Banking Platform is divided according to the capabilities it offers, the role it plays, and on which level it operates.

 Each service is designed to perform completely different tasks and offers specific ways to interact with it.